colbyj/bride-of-frankensystem/docs/building/monitoring_data.rst

 Data Export
 -----------

 ``/admin/export`` downloads questionnaire responses as CSV.
 Options include excluding unfinished or excluded participants, previewing the table in HTML before downloading, and automatic timestamping of the filename.
+The export includes each participant's ``source`` (recruitment-channel tag) and ``end_reason`` (how they exited), so you can filter or group by either in your analysis.

 For questionnaire interaction data (only collected when ``LOG_QUESTIONNAIRE_INTERACTIONS`` is enabled), use ``/admin/export_item_timing``.
 This exports a flat event log — one row per event — with participantID, mTurkID, questionnaire, tag, questionID, eventType, timestamp, and value.
 The event types record how participants interacted with each question: ``focus`` and ``blur`` (entering and leaving an input), ``change`` (a response edit), ``paste``, and ``visibility`` (the browser tab being hidden or shown) — useful for response-timing or answer-revision analyses.